-This 33 year-old woman is 5 feet 1 inch tall, weighs 122 pounds (BMI 23) and has 3 children.
-Her postoperative photographs were taken 9 months after her abdominoplasty procedure.
+This 63 year-old woman is 5 feet 3 inches tall, weighs 130 pounds (BMI 23) and has 3 children.
+The postoperative photographs were taken 12 months after her abdominoplasty procedure.
+During the operation 9 inches of skin were removed between her belly button and pubic area.
 No liposuction was performed.